aad5232/Artificial-Intelligence-with-graph-search/README.md

 # Artificial-Intelligence-with-graph-search
-C++ code for Optimized Route Detection between two cities using A* and Greedy search
+C++ code for Optimized Route Detection between two cities using A* and Greedy search using backrouting approach to display the result.
+Used Fringes to store the nodes in a priority queue fashion.